aimms/documentation/multisolve/assess.rst

     The olive colored top line is the CPU load of all processes during the session, the purple colored bottom is the CPU load by the entire AIMMS process (so including the solves active).

-    To create this graph, the Blend example was solved in ``generate`` callback mode.
+    To create this graph, the Blend example was solved in ``generate`` provide mode.
     In this mode, it takes significant time to generate a new GMP, and the EngineTime time becomes comparable to SolveTime.
     During that AIMMS Session, the Windows Utility PerfMon was used to measure the CPU load.